-Are you going to trek Annapurna Circuit anytime soon?
-Then check out our full Annapurna Circuit packing list and learn how to pack for 3 weeks of trekking in Himalayas in 10 kilos or less (including water and snacks)!
-All of this gear you see on the list we actually used during the trek.
+Are you going to trek Annapurna Circuit in Nepal anytime soon?
+And now you’re thinking what to pack for Annapurna Circuit trek?
+Or maybe you are heading on another trek in Nepal?
+Check out our complete Annapurna Circuit packing list and you will learn how to pack light for 2-3 weeks of trekking in Himalayas!
+All of this gear you see on the list we actually used during our treks in Nepal ourselves.

-Flip-flops.
-For evenings and for walks to toilet.
-Concrete floor, wet floors, shared bathroom,… Sometimes I was walking around barefoot, often I walked around in shoes, but having flip flops would be perfect.
+For evenings and for walks to the toilet.
+Concrete floors, wet floors, shared bathrooms,… When I didn’t have flip flops with me, then sometimes I was walking around barefoot, often I walked around in shoes.
+But having flip flops made me feel so much better.

-Long pants.
 Comfortable, not too tight.
 So you can use them like shorts, too.
-Trekking Annapurna circuit in June I was wearing my Karrimor pants like normal pants only once, when crossing Thorung La pass at 5416 meters.
+Trekking Annapurna circuit in June I was wearing my Karrimor pants like normal pants only once, when crossing Thorang La pass at 5416 meters above sea level.
 For the rest of the time I used them with legs rolled up.

 3 pairs of underpants.

-Hat.
-I worn my baseball cap.
+In summer I wore my baseball cap.
 Una bought fake Columbia booney hat.

 Comfortable and slightly bigger than your actual shoe size.
 When walking down the hill your toes will say thank you for it!
 If you aren’t going above 4000 meters, then good sandals could be fine in summer(!!), too!

 My choice – Salomon Speedcross 3 (see them on Amazon) trail running shoes.